ashmalzahra/Review-of-past-project/README.md

 - [⭐️ Show your support](#support)
 - [📝 License](#license)

-# trial-project
+# Review-of-past-project

-> This is a copy of code used in Admissions trial.
+ This is a copy of code used in Admissions trial.
 It is used for understanding how the code review process works.

-Live Link
-In Progress

 ## Built With